olta-art/editions-subgraph/README.md

   `cd docker`
   `sudo docker-compose up`

-- When using hardhat the blockhashes change so I found I needed to delete docker/data if the hardhat node changes `cd docker`
+- When using hardhat the blockhashes change so I found I needed to delete docker/data if the hardhat node is restarted `cd docker`
   `sudo rm -r -f data`

+NOTE: From address seems to be blank on minting tokens, may to set it in hardhat config to "0x0000000000000000000000000000000000000000"?